Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 4

 - The Heat score 109.5 points per game (30th in the NBA) and give up 109.8 (second in the league) for a -26 scoring differential overall.

-- The Knicks are outscoring opponents by 2.9 points per game, with a +240 scoring differential overall.
-They put up 116 points per game (11th in NBA) and give up 113.1 per contest (12th in league).
+- The Knicks have a +240 scoring differential, topping opponents by 2.9 points per game.
+They're putting up 116 points per game, 11th in the league, and are giving up 113.1 per outing to rank 12th in the NBA.

-- The two teams combine to score 225.5 points per game, 16.5 more points than this matchup's total.
+- These teams average a combined 225.5 points per game, 16.5 more points than this matchup's over/under.

-- Opponents of these teams average 222.9 combined points per game, 13.9 more points than this matchup's over/under.
+- Opponents of these teams put up 222.9 points per game combined, 13.9 more points than this matchup's total.

 Heat Player Props